telerik/chrome-cam/README.md

 ### Start Jitter

-From the main chrome-photo-booth directory, tell jitter to watch the chrome directory and transpile to the extension directory.
+From the main chrome-cam directory, tell jitter to watch the chrome directory and transpile to the extension directory.

 	jitter src/chrome/coffeescripts extension/chrome/javascripts

-From the main chrome-photo-booth directory, tell jitter to watch the app directory and transpile to the app directory
+From the main chrome-cam directory, tell jitter to watch the app directory and transpile to the app directory

 	jitter src/app/coffeescripts src/app/javascripts